dgr8akki/aakashpahujadotcom/content/jobs/Samsung R & D/index.md

 ---

 - Worked on IOT Web Platform.
-- Design and Develop Artificial Intelligence Editor to create Apps with Intelligence.
+- Working on web app editor and implementing new features.